-If you are reading this page before a policy is in place at your workplace to address a current situation, see Getting Help and review the crisis intervention points below.
+If you are reading this page to address a current suspicion of impairment or drug diversion, review these important points.
 If there is concern due to risk of imminent harm, call 911 immediately.

 Ideally, an intervention should be planned and in place prior to confronting the individual, which means swift and thorough coordination of a large number of variables.
+If there is time, see Preparing for a Planned Intervention.
 Resources to help create a substance use disorder policy including a planned intervention process can be found at www.AANA.com/SUDWorkplaceResources.

 In situations that may warrant conducting a crisis intervention (e.g., impaired during patient care and need to remove from clinical practice), be sure to follow these essentials: